-4.2 Healthy Blue Dual Advantage Care Transition Protocols and Management care settings and levels of care.
+4.2 Healthy Blue Dual Advantage Care Transition Protocols and Management

+Assisting with the management of transitions is an important part of our case management and model of care.
+Members are at risk of fragmented and unsafe care during transitions between care settings and levels of care.
 To help members and caregivers navigate transitions successfully, assistance is provided through many touch points and through educational materials.
 Transitions in care refer to the movement between health care providers and settings and includes changes in a member's level of care.
 Examples of transitions include transitions to and from: acute care, skilled nursing facility, custodial nursing facility, rehabilitation facility, home, home health care, and outpatient or ambulatory care centers.
 A team approach is necessary to assist the member with a successful transition.